Work-based training in chemistry

 Anyone!
 The entry requirements for work-based qualifications vary by the type of course and the level of study.
 Some qualifications require at least five GCSEs in chemistry, maths or science at grade C or above, but this varies.
 There are also no age restrictions.
 If you have a learning difficulty or disability then in some cases the entry requirements have been adapted so check with your local training provider.

-Once you have completed your apprenticeship you will hold a nationally recognised qualification, employability skills and professional experience.
+Once you have completed your apprenticeship you will hold a nationally recognised certificate, and in some instances a qualification, employability skills and professional experience.
 Whichever route you take, you will be able to advance in your career and many apprentices go on to senior roles within their companies.

 Keep working in your current role, or find a new job - whether you need to find a new job or can continue in your current role is dependent on the contract you signed.
-If you signed a permanent contract then you can continue working, as you are a permanent member of staff.
-If you signed a fixed-term contract then you will need to find a new job with the skills and qualifications you have gained.
+If you signed a permanent contract then you can continue working as you are a permanent member of staff.
+If you signed a fixed-term contract then you will need to find a new job.
 Many apprentices go onto working in areas such as polymer processing, process manufacturing, forensics, or science or laboratory technician.

 The Registered Science Technician (RSciTech) and Registered Scientist (RSci) professional awards recognise the skills, knowledge and professionalism of working scientists.
 You will be able to demonstrate your professional standards through the addition of post-nominal letters after your name.
 In time you may also progress to gain recognition as a Chartered Chemist.